Achievable logoAchievable logo

 Sole proprietorships

-A sole proprietorship is commonly cited as the simplest and easiest business form to create.
-In most states, only a simple form and a small fee are required to establish the entity officially.
-One owner exists, and their personal finances are often intertwined with the business’s.
-Many businesses initially start as sole proprietorships, then evolve into one of the business forms below.
-One of the main reasons relates to liability.
+A sole proprietorship is usually the simplest business form to create.
+In most states, you can establish it with a simple form and a small fee.
+There’s one owner, and the owner’s personal finances are often intertwined with the business’s finances.
+Many businesses start as sole proprietorships and later convert to another form, often because of liability concerns.

-Liability refers to the potential for a lawsuit or legal obligation that may force a payout.
-For example, let’s assume a small lawnmowing business is formed as a sole proprietorship.
-The business owner accidentally destroys an expensive tree, obviously upsetting their customer.
-What if the tree was worth much more than the business itself?
+Liability is the risk of a lawsuit or legal obligation that could require a payout.
+For example, suppose a small lawnmowing business is a sole proprietorship.
+The owner accidentally destroys an expensive tree, and the customer demands compensation.
+What if the tree is worth more than the business itself?

 Summary: